urql-graphql/urql/docs/api/urql.md

 This hook returns a tuple of the shape `[result, executeQuery]`.

-- The `result` is an object with the shape of an [`OperationResult`](./core.md#operationresult) with an added `fetching: boolean` property, indicating whether the query is currently being fetched.
+- The `result` is an object with the shape of an [`OperationResult`](./core.md#operationresult) with an added `fetching: boolean` property, indicating whether the query is being fetched.
 - The `executeQuery` function optionally accepts [`Partial<OperationContext>`](./core.md#operationcontext) and reexecutes the current query when it's called.
 When `pause` is set to `true` this executes the query, overriding the otherwise